shoesforindustry/kirby-plugins-alphabetise/readme.md

 ## How to use it?

-####Alphabetical list of child pages using page title as the key:
+**1. Alphabetical list of child pages using page title as the key:**

 #####A
 + Aa page
 + Ab page

----

 #####B
 + Ba page
 + Bb page

----

 In your template call, it like this:

 ```php
 <?php $alphabetise = alphabetise($page->children()->visible()->sortby('title'), array('key' => 'title')); ?>
 ```